FerRacimo/Archaeomics/PopGen1_PCAandAdmixture.md

  echo -e "Ju_hoan_North\nSardinian\nFrench\nItalian_North\nHan\nAmi\nYoruba\nMbuti\nPapuan\nOrcadian\nMayan\nKaritiana" > $PCA/pca_populations.txt
  ```

-There's one last thing we need to do.
-For some weird reason, smartpca only recognizes population names if they're in the sixth column of the plink file, so we'll have to format the sixth column appropriately:
+There's one last thing we need to do: smartpca only recognizes population names if they're in the sixth column of the plink file, so we'll have to format the sixth column appropriately:

 ```
 paste <(cat $DATA/AncientModern_reduced_pruned.fam | awk '{print $1,$2,$3,$4,$5,$1}') > temp.fam